-This means that the sustainability of U.S. household deficit spending has been highly dependent upon either the maintenance of a primary financial surplus or the perpetual and rapid appreciation of asset prices, especially in the key asset classes held by U.S. households.

-If we add money-interest expense back into our measure of the household sector financial balance, the primary financial balance reflects a surplus for most of the past half century (Figure 4).
-In fact, the household primary surplus peaked in 1982 at 12 percent of nominal GDP and fell to 3.8 percent at the height of the New Economy bubble in 1999.
-The primary household financial balance was in a surplus of 1.2 percent of GDP in 2005.
-If the current Fed flow of funds data for the U.S. household sector is indicative of the likely full-year outcome, the odds are that the primary financial balance is barely in a surplus position.
-This means that the prior cushion against an explosive household debt-to-income trajectory has recently been exhausted.
+Figure 3 Household Debt-to-Income Ratio Source: Federal Reserve Board persistently, and over the past half decade, it has risen at an accelerating rate.
+This means that the sustainability of U.S. house-hold deficit spending has been highly dependent upon either the maintenance of a primary financial surplus or the rapid appreciation of asset prices, especially in the key asset classes held by U.S. households.
+The primary financial balance reflects a surplus for most of the past half century (Figure 4).
+In fact, the household primary surplus peaked in 1982 at 12 percent of nominal GDP and fell to 3.8 percent at the height of the New Economy bubble in 1999 and to 1.2 percent in 2005.
+Today, the odds are that the primary household financial balance is barely in a surplus position.
+This means that the prior cushion against an explosive trajectory of household debt to income has been exhausted.
+Figure 4 Elements of the Primary U.S. Household Financial Balance